stevavoliajvar/stop_cloudflare/PEOPLE.md

 "You getting a Cloudflare error too?" by @[michaeldexter](https://twitter.com/michaeldexter/status/1193326043899158528)

 "Heck, I spent an hour re-submitting THIS CFP submission.
 Turns out Cloudflare blocked any submission containing "cmd.exe"" by @[danielhbohannon](https://twitter.com/danielhbohannon/status/1194978231142645760)

+"If you’re in EU, the US can force Cloudflare to spy on you for them.
+At least your Dutch ISP only had to comply with warrants from a few countries.
+Worse, Cloudflare is *the* most juicy target for NSA/etc... they’re compromised." by @[TheBlueMatt](https://twitter.com/TheBlueMatt/status/1178029559737913345)

 "The cause was identified as an error in an automatic update received from Cloudflare" by @[MCMarket_org](https://twitter.com/MCMarket_org/status/1194954194479792129)